spyshiv/frontend-challenge/README.md

 ### Setup the project
 1. Run npm install
 2. Run `npm start` to run server

-Open `http://localhost:3001/` in browser, if you see `Here you go!` text in the browser that means server is successfully running.
+3. Open `http://localhost:3001/` in browser, if you see `Here you go!` text in the browser that means server is successfully running
-Please find `index.html` in the `public` folder.
-Now you can start your coding!.
+4. Please find `index.html` in the `public` folder
+5. Now you can start your coding!

 ### Challenge